-Xandra Clark is a queer Indian-American actor, writer, documentarian, musician, performance-maker, and all-around storyteller.
-Raised in a mixed-race, mixed-religious family, she is passionate about making work that investigates multiplicity, ambiguity, difference, and the boundaries of understanding between self and other.
+Xandra Clark (she/they) is a queer Indian-American actor, writer, documentarian, musician, performance-maker, and all-around storyteller.
+Raised in a mixed-race, mixed-religious family, she is passionate about making work that investigates multiplicity, ambiguity, and the boundaries of understanding between self and other.

-Select NYC acting credits include at EST, The Lark (Noor Theatre), BAM (development), The Flea, Dixon Place, Colt Coeur/HERE Arts Center, The Wild Project, The Connelly Theater, and the cell.
-Her own performance pieces have been featured at venues including The Tank, Judson Church, Weeksville Heritage Center, Queer Abstract, Theaterlab, Caveat, The Bowery Electric, Five Myles, and Brooklyn College; and have been funded by the New York State Council on the Arts, Brooklyn Arts Council, Brooklyn Community Foundation, and a Stanford Alumni Arts Grant.
+Select NYC acting credits include at EST, The Lark (Noor Theatre), BAM (development), The Flea, Dixon Place, HERE Arts Center (Colt Coeur), The Wild Project, The Chain Theatre, The Connelly Theater, and the cell.
+Her own performance pieces have been featured at venues including The Flea, Dixon Place, The Tank, Judson Church, Weeksville Heritage Center, Queer Abstract, Theaterlab, Caveat, The Bowery Electric, Five Myles, and Brooklyn College; and have been funded by the New York State Council on the Arts, Brooklyn Arts Council, Brooklyn Community Foundation, and a Stanford Alumni Arts Grant.
 She won the 2013 General Oliver P. Smith Award for Local Reporting from the Marine Corps Heritage Foundation and was a 2018 Semi-Finalist for the Greenhouse Residency at SPACE on Ryder Farm.

 BA with Honors in Theater, MA in Journalism: Stanford University.
 Additional training: Anna Deavere Smith, Amy Freed, and Scott Freeman.